Add watermark to email attachments with GroupDocs.Watermark for Java

 Step 5: Iterate Over Attachments

-Loop through each attachment and check if it is supported for watermarking.
+Loop through each attachment and verify that it can be watermarked.

 import com.groupdocs.watermark.common.FileType;